 Caffè Panna

 Caffè Panna is fashioned after the traditional Italian gelateria, but a little bit different.
 It takes it to a new level.
 Created and owned by Hallie Meyer (daughter of famed restaurateur Danny Meyer), they churn their own ice cream on the premises and change the menu daily.
-But what makes it really different is that most dishes feature a big pillowy dollop of slightly sweetened whip cream on top – but not just any whip cream.
+But what makes it really different is that most dishes feature a big pillowy dollop of slightly sweetened whipped cream on top – but not just any whipped cream.
 They import their cream from Piemonte, Italy, and source most of their ingredients from the local Union Square Greenmarket.

 We usually get the Afagto.
 You can choose from their daily list of ice cream flavors.
 They pour over a nice shot of expresso and top each one with a scoop of their delicious cream.

-On this particular visit, we ordered one with stracciatella ice cream and the other with oreo infused ice cream, and both were delicious.
+On this particular visit, we ordered one with stracciatella ice cream and the other with Oreo-infused ice cream, and both were delicious.

 Caffè Panna – 77 Irving Place – Gramercy